Morgan Frost Game Preview: Flyers vs. Red Wings

 Frost Stats vs. the Red Wings

-- On the defensive side, the Red Wings are conceding 94 total goals (3.2 per game) which ranks 20th in the NHL.
+- The Red Wings are 21st in goals allowed, giving up 104 total goals (3.2 per game) in the league.

 |2023-2024 Season